J2 Global: MyFax

-Features

-Some of the features of MyFax include the ability to send and receive faxes by email and through the internet, as well as send faxes directly from Microsoft Office, Microsoft Outlook, and Microsoft Windows-based applications including Google Docs, OpenOffice.org, and Intuit QuickBooks.
-Recently, a program has been released that allows for iPhone and BlackBerry applications to make it fully compatible with smartphones.
+An alternative to fax machines, it enables users to send and receive faxes from any location through the internet, as well as directly from Microsoft Office, Microsoft Outlook, and Microsoft Windows-based applications including Google Docs, OpenOffice.org, and Intuit QuickBooks.
+A program was released that allows for iPhone and BlackBerry applications to be fully compatible with smartphones.

+MyFax has grown to over 400,000 subscribers, with approximately 20,000 new customers subscribing to the service each month.
+Before its acquisition by J2 Global, MyFax had received a few favorable reviews including an Internet Telephony magazine product of the year for 2009.

-MyFax is now owned by J2 Global, which has imposed very restrictive terms and conditions restricting the client's right to local number portability.
+On December 6, 2010, MyFax announced that it had been acquired by J2 Global Communications, Inc., owners of eFax, which subsequently imposed restrictive terms and conditions on the client's right to local number portability.
 Among the restrictions is a $40 US charge per number if J2 permits the number to be ported out; the company imposes many arbitrary restrictions on portability and has attempted to claim the numbers as its own property, in some cases imposing inflated penalties and unilaterally taking numbers back after they've been ported to another provider by clients.

-Reviews

-Before its acquisition by J2 Global, MyFax had received a few favorable reviews including an Internet Telephony magazine product of the year for 2009.

 StrongVPN

-StrongVPN is a commercial VPN service owned by J2 Global and was founded in 2005.

-History

-It was founded in 2005 and is one of the oldest VPN services.
+StrongVPN is a commercial VPN service owned by J2 Global.
+It was founded in 2005, and is one of the oldest VPN services.
+It supports various protocols, including IPsec, OpenVPN and WireGuard.
 It was acquired by J2 Global in 2019 from its former owner StackPath.

-Features

-It supports various protocols, including IPsec, OpenVPN and WireGuard.

-Reception

-ZDNet considered StrongVPN clear and easy to use.
-Meanwhile, Tom's Hardware considered it strong and simple, but noted the lack of information on its no-log policy.
+ZDNet described StrongVPN as "a clear and easy-to-use VPN ideal for coffee shop use".
+Meanwhile, Tom's Hardware considered it strong and simple but noted the lack of information on its no-log policy.
 PC World considered it "a good VPN for most people".

-Logging policy

 StrongVPN has not directly answered questions about logging, but they are able to match an IP address to a customer.